 The Company accounts for its business combinations using the acquisition method of accounting which requires recognition and measurement of all identifiable assets acquired and liabilities assumed at their full fair value as of the date it obtains control.
 The Company has determined the fair value of assets acquired and liabilities assumed based upon management's estimates of the fair values of assets acquired and liabilities assumed in the acquisitions.
 Goodwill represents the excess of the purchase price over the fair value of the net tangible and identifiable assets acquired.
-The Company accounts for contingent considerations at the acquisition-date fair value as part of the consideration transferred in the transactions.
+The Company accounts for contingent considerations at the acquisition-date fair value as part of the consideration transferred in the transaction and remeasures at fair value for each reporting period.